Call 1-855-728-0510 (TTY 711) for plan assistance.

 *** After you meet your out-of-pocket yearly limit and your yearly Part B deductible, the Medigap plan pays 100% of covered services for the rest of the calendar year.

-Enrolling in Part D to Get Prescription Drug Coverage with a Arizona Medicare Supplement
+How To Get Prescription Drug Coverage with a Medigap Policy in Arizona

 Still Unsure About How Supplemental Medicare Insurance Works in Arizona?

-Are you trying to reduce your overall health care costs by lowering your Out-of-Pocket Costs for Medicare are the remaining costs that are not covered by the beneficiary's health insurance plan.
-These costs can come from the beneficiary's monthly premiums, deductibles, coinsurance, and copayments....?
-One of these article may be what you're looking for:
+If you're looking for more ways to lower your health care costs by reducing your Out-of-Pocket Costs for Medicare are the remaining costs that are not covered by the beneficiary's health insurance plan.
+These costs can come from the beneficiary's monthly premiums, deductibles, coinsurance, and copayments., these articles may help:

 - When can I change my Medicare supplemental insurance plan?